 A concentration on the developmental aspects of reading and language arts programs from kindergarten to eighth grade.
 Involves theoretical and research knowledge pertinent to child growth and development and also to fundamental skills appropriate for the teaching of reading and language arts, especially reading skills and phonetic skills.
-Field-based experiences are included for the application of content to teaching practices.
-Required for all students who seek certification to teach in elementary schools.
 Prerequisite: Admission to the Teacher Education Program.
 Corequisite: EDEL 315.

-EDRL 442 Literacy Instruction I (3
+EDRL 442 Literacy Instruction I (3)

 Designed to help pre-service teachers view reading, writing, listening, and speaking from a holistic, integrated perspective.
 The course emphasizes content, teaching methods, and strategies specifically related to analyzing the language acquisition and development of children.
 The relationship between literacy, language arts, and other curricular areas will be explored.
-Field experiences are included to synthesize theory and practice.
 Prerequisite: Admission to the Teacher Education Program.
 Corequisite: EDEL 315.

-EDRL 443 Literacy Instruction II
+EDRL 443 Literacy Instruction II (3)